-It would also be unlawful if the employer paid you less because of a disability related to your injuries if you are still able to perform the essential tasks of your former position.
-Employers are required to make reasonable accommodations for a disability, unless doing so would cause “undue hardship” for the employer.
+It would also be unlawful if the employer paid you less because of a disability-related to your injuries if you are still able to perform the essential tasks of your former position.
+Employers are required to make reasonable accommodations for a disability unless doing so would cause “undue hardship” for the employer.
 If you are able to perform the essential functions of your job and your employer lowers your pay, such action could be considered disability discrimination.
-The Americans with Disability Act and other federal laws strictly prohibits such actions.
+The Americans with Disability Act and other federal laws strictly prohibit such actions.

 In some cases, an employer could pay you less if you are temporarily stationed at a position that warrants a lower wage.
 However, the employer would have to reinstate you to your usual position and pay rate as soon as you regain the capacity to do so.